moon-wreckers/vive_tracker/README.md

    1. Change the third line from `"requireHmd" : true,` to `"requireHmd" : false,`

-   1. Save and exit the settings document.

-`gedit gedit ~/.steam/steam/config/steamvr.vrsettings`

-   1. Add "activateMultipleDrivers" : true, "forcedDriver": "null", to near the top of the "steamvr" section of your steamvr.vrsettings config file.
+   2. Add "activateMultipleDrivers" : true, "forcedDriver": "null", to near the top of the "steamvr" section of your steamvr.vrsettings config file.

+   3. Open `default.vrsettings`

 `gedit ~/.steam/steam/steamapps/common/SteamVR/drivers/null/resources/settings/default.vrsettings`

-   1. Set enable to true in null driver to enable it.
+   1. Set enable (line 3) to true in null driver to enable it.

   [Source](https://www.reddit.com/r/Vive/comments/6uo053/how_to_use_steamvr_tracked_devices_without_a_hmd/)

 8. Install this project in your catkin workspace.

 ```